-This can make sleeping an impossibility and roads inaccessible.
+This variable weather can make sleeping an impossibility and roads inaccessible.

 It is thus important to check the forecast before setting out or settling down.
-Although please note that being a far-flung rock in the North Atlantic means that weather forecasts are never 100% reliable here.
+Although please note that being a far-flung rock in the North Atlantic means that weather forecasts are never 100% reliable.

 It is always better to have some idea of what is ahead, however, than no idea at all.

-The Icelandic Search and Rescue team also has a website that warns travellers of closed roads or roads exposed to weather-related risks.
+The Icelandic Association for Search and Rescue also has a website that warns travelers of closed roads or roads exposed to weather-related risks.

-Another thing to bear in mind while camping around Iceland is to ensure you are aware of the services en route.
+Another thing to bear in mind while camping around Iceland is to ensure you know the services en route.

 Iceland is a sparsely populated country with enormous stretches of uninhabited land.
 While this is a significant part of its magical appeal, it can leave the unprepared stranded.

-It is therefore always essential to ensure you travel with enough food and water, to have a charged phone in your vehicle, to possess several layers of warm clothes, and, if possible, to have a container with spare fuel.
+Therefore, it is always essential to ensure you travel with enough food and water, have a charged phone in your vehicle, possess several layers of warm clothes, and, if possible, have a container with spare fuel.

-Those following an itinerary, or sticking largely to Route 1, are much less likely to encounter this problem, but it never hurts to take precautions.
+Those following an itinerary, or sticking primarily to Route 1, are much less likely to encounter this problem, but it never hurts to take precautions.

 A final issue that you need to be aware of is, essentially, how to camp.